bgplab/isis/docs/basic/2-explore.md

 The LSP fragments contain the same information as the original LSP, only split across multiple smaller database objects:

+The detailed view of the LSP fragments
+{: .code-caption }
 ```
 rtr# show isis database detail rtr.00-00
 Area Gandalf: